Heroes of a Distant Star

 - It is very unlucky to show the bottoms of your bare feet, resulting in 7 lunar months of bad luck (there are 9 months in a year).

 - It is lucky to be startled awake when sleeping soundly.

 - It is unlucky to remember colors from your dreams, resulting in bad luck for the rest of that day.

 - It is lucky to be mistaken for somebody else.

-- It is lucky if a blaster pistol goes off by mistake indoors, (if someone is hurt by the blast they must truly be unlucky).
+- It is lucky if a blaster pistol goes off by mistake indoors, (if someone is hurt by the blast than they must be under a strong Hoogus.).